-Surprise your partner or have a fun date night by making this delicious three-course vegan and gluten-free dinner for two.
-This menu features vegan versions of classic, share-worthy comfort food dishes that you and your partner will enjoy.
+Surprise your partner or have a fun date night by making these tasty 3-course vegan dinner recipes for two.
+They are gluten-free, vegan versions of classic, share-worthy comfort food that you both can enjoy.

 If you want to have a special meal with your partner without the hassle, here’s a great solution.
-You can cook an easy, delicious meal that they’ll always remember.
+You can cook an easy, delicious 3-course vegan meal that they’ll always remember.

-This 3-course vegan dinner for two consists of tasty comfort food recipes to please your vegan or vegetarian partner.
-The best part is that this meal is also gluten-free.
+This vegan dinner for two consists of tasty comfort food recipes to please even your vegetarian partner.
+The best part is that they are also gluten-free.

 So if you’ve ever wondered what to cook for your gluten-free, vegan girlfriend, don’t worry because I’ve got you covered!

-You can whip up these recipes for Valentine’s Day, birthdays, anniversaries, or just for the days you feel like doing something special.
+You can whip up these recipes for Valentine’s Day, birthdays, anniversaries, or any date night.
 Do it as a surprise or make it this meal together.

 You will not miss chicken nuggets after trying these teriyaki cauliflower ones.
 They are addictive and makes a perfect vegan starter to share with your partner.